PhilipYip1988/python-tutorials/011_classes/readme.md

 # Creating a Custom Class

-The ```class``` keyword is used to construct a class.
+The ```class``` keyword is used to create a class.
 Third-party class names are typically named using CamelCaseCapitalisation.
-This syntax is used to clearly differenciate user defined third-party classes from inbuilt objects.
+This syntax is used to clearly differenciate third-party classes from inbuilt objects.
 Parenthesis are used to enclose the parent class.
 When no parent class is defined, the default parent class ```object``` is used.
 A colon ```:``` is then used to begin a code block.
 For now ```pass``` will be used:

 ```
 class EmptyEmpty(object):